CRemmler/generative-design/disease/readme.md

 3. Teacher display shows student's turtles.
 4. When students move arrow keys, their turtle moves around.
 5. Students see reporters such as position, shape, color and state of infection.
-6. When a teacher logs out, students return to login state
+6. When a teacher logs out, students leave room and return to login state.
+7. When a student logs out, the teacher removes student's turtle

 Issues:
-1. When a teacher logs out, remove students from room.
 2. Students see reporters such as position, shape, color and state of infection.
-3. When as student logs out, remove their turtles.
 4. Replace NetLogo commands with Javascript:
 a.    var command = "setup";
 b.    var command = "create-students 1 [" +